Cooking My Dreams

 • Flour- Instead of the classic all-purpose flour, you can use potato starch for a gluten-free version, or experiment with whole wheat, spelt, or buckwheat flour.
 The consistency and flavor will definitely differ but they'll be still delicious.

-• Pine Nuts- Pine nuts are the traditional choice of nut for pesto, but there are also alternatives with almonds, walnuts, or other nuts you like.
+• Pine Nuts- Pine nuts are the traditional choice of nut for fresh pesto, but there are also alternatives with almonds, walnuts, or other nuts you like.
 Again, the flavor will be different but a nice way to experiment different pesto variations!

 Variations